Skip to content

 Only configured categories are checked for performance reasons.
 Each detected bot must be compared to a category, so the worst case performance is count(detectedBot) * count(configuredCategories).

-We’re continuously evaluating bots to decide if things should be reclassified.
+We’re continuously evaluating bots to decide whether any need reclassifying.
 If we determine enough bots exist for a new category, we’ll consider adding new ones.
-Please open an issue on our arcjet/well-known-bots repository if you need a specific category.
+If you need a specific category, open an issue on the arcjet/well-known-bots repository.

-The Arcjet Pro or Enterprise plans provides additional bot verification using IP analysis, which can help if you are under attack from bots pretending to be good bots e.g. clients pretending to be Google (who you usually want to allow).
+Arcjet provides additional bot verification using IP analysis, which can help if you are under attack from bots pretending to be good bots, such as clients pretending to be Google (whom you usually want to allow).

 The identifiers on the bot list are generated from a collection of known bots which includes details of their owner and any variations.

 We welcome contributions to the arcjet/well-known-bots repository, whether you’re adding new bots or updating detection patterns.
-Once merged, the updates will be included in the next SDK release.
-Since bot detection is handled within the Arcjet WebAssembly module bundled with the SDK, new patterns must be compiled into the module as part of the release process.
+Once merged, the updates are included in the next SDK release.
+Because bot detection is handled within the Arcjet WebAssembly module bundled with the SDK, new patterns must be compiled into the module as part of the release process.

-Please read the repository’s README.md for specific instructions on how to contribute to our bot detection.
+For instructions on how to contribute to our bot detection, read the repository’s README.md.

 Discussion